saweeet/saweeet.github.io/content/en/cat-sitting.md

 ## Timings

 **Abbey**
-- Arrive Friday, 31 October Monday, 29 September, any time before dinner 5.30pm.
+- Arrive Friday, 31 October before dinner 5.30pm.
 We will be leaving home at around 8-9am.
-- Leave Monday, 3 November any time after 7:30am breakfast - if you need to leave earlier on this last day then an early breakfast is fine.
+- Leave Monday, 3 November after 7:30am breakfast - if you need to leave earlier on this last day then an early breakfast is fine.
 We will return around early afternoon.

 ## Front door: Entering & leaving
 - Soba and Laksa are indoor-only cats.